-The clinical experts consulted by CADTH on this review noted the need for other immunotherapies that have better efficacy.
-The clinical experts differed on their opinions of nivolumab, with one seeing it as a clear improvement over pembrolizumab, while the other saw it as being similar in efficacy and harms to pembrolizumab.
+The clinical experts consulted by CADTH on this review noted the need for other immunotherapies with better efficacy.
+The clinical experts differed on their opinions of nivolumab, with 1 seeing it as a clear improvement over pembrolizumab, while the other saw it as similar in efficacy and harms to pembrolizumab.

-The clinical experts noted that the patients best suited for nivolumab would be those with low Eastern Cooperative Oncology Group (ECOG) status, no co-morbidities or active autoimmune conditions, and those who are at significant risk of relapse.
+The clinical experts noted that the patients best suited for nivolumab would be those with low Eastern Cooperative Oncology Group (ECOG) status, no comorbidities or active autoimmune conditions, and those who are at significant risk of relapse.

-Response would be assessed through physical exam and periodic imaging (positron emission tomography-computerized axial tomography [PET-CT] or whole-body CT with magnetic resonance imaging [MRI] of head).
+The response would be assessed through a physical exam and periodic imaging (PET-CT or whole-body CT with MRI of the head).
 The decision to discontinue therapy would be prompted by evidence of recurrence, regional or distant metastases, or drug intolerance.